NCAR/climate-primer-water/doc/ch2_climatewater.rst

 approaches where you want to work backward from a particular event and "stress test" the system with compounding drivers (e.g., climate change and urbanization).

-An example use of storylines for water availability assessments is provided in `Chapter 8 <https://ncar.github.io/climate-primer-water/casestudies.html>`_
+An example use of storylines for water-availability assessments is provided in `Chapter 8 <https://ncar.github.io/climate-primer-water/casestudies.html>`_

 2.2.4 Paradigm (Process)